Listen to the More Recipes About Music & Food Spotify Playlist

 2 cloves garlic, minced

-4 scallions, sliced thin, whites and greens separated
+4 scallions sliced thin, whites & greens separated

 2 teaspoon Hot Blooded (Chicken & Sea) seasoning